Substring Complexity in Sublinear Space: Time Using Space for in the word RAM model

 \subsection{Computing $S_T(k)$ for Small $k$}

 We process together all values $k\in[1,cb]$.
-Like in the previous sections, for such values of $k$ we split $T$ in $n/b$ blocks of $b$ positions and work with each such block separately; we compute all values $S_T(k)$ and only keep track of $\max_{k\le cb}S_T(k)/k$ before computing $S_T(k)$ for all $k>cb$.
+Like in Sections~\ref{sec:simple}-\ref{sec:improve}, for such values of $k$ we split $T$ into $n/b$ blocks of $b$ positions and work with each such block separately; we compute all values $S_T(k)$ and keep track of $\max_{k\le cb}S_T(k)/k$ before computing $S_T(k)$ for all $k>cb$.

-Consider block $L= B_j = T[(j-1)b+1\dd jb]$.
-The idea is to compute the length of the longest substring starting at each position $i$ within $L$ that occurs in $T$ to the left of $i$ by binary searching on the possible lengths.
-We thus allocate an array $\textsf{LS}_L=\textsf{LS}_L[1\dd b]$ of size $b$ so that, after we have finished processing $L$, $\textsf{LS}_L[i]$ will store the length of the {\em longest substring} starting at position $i$ in $L$ that occurs in $T$ before position $(j-1)b+i$.
-We compute these values in $\tilde{\cO}(n)$ time as follows.